Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Problem Statement

+and it is solved with a policy that guides an agent from start vertex $v_0$ to goal vertex $v_g$.
+Here, the underlying graph $\mG=(\mV,\mE)$ is represented by the state and action spaces ($\mX$ and $\mA$).
+In this context, an optimal policy $\pi^*$ minimizes a CVaR criterion: the total traverse cost at risk aversion level $\alpha$ from the start state ${x_0 = (v_0,\{\text{A,A,...A}\})}$.
+The optimization problem is:

-Parameter $\alpha$ is the desired level of risk aversion and ${x_0 = (v_0,\mathcal{I}_0)}$ is the starting state of the agent.
-Note that $C^\pi$ follows a discrete probability distribution with finite support $\Omega_{C^\pi}$ because there is at most a finite number of stochastic edges to observe and each observation is associated with a finite number of outcomes (two possible traversability statuses in this case).
-Thus, the substitution of CVaR in the main optimization formula follows~\Cref{eq:cvar-min}.
+where $\Pi$ is the set of all policies and the total cost of some policy $\pi$ from start state $x_0$, $\mathrm{C}^\pi(x_0)$, follows a discrete probability distribution $\mC^\pi(x_0)$.
+This distribution has finite support because there is at most a finite number of stochastic edges to observe and each observation is associated with a finite number of outcomes (two possible traversability statuses in this case).
+Thus, the substitution of CVaR in the main optimization formula follows \Cref{eq:cvar-min}.
+As mentioned in \Cref{sec:relatedwork}, a CVaR-optimal policy depends on the process trajectory and is therefore non-Markovian.
+In the next section, however, we introduce a forward search algorithm that circumvents this difficulty by representing policies as decision trees, which are data structures that inherently encode the process history.